 All racers should contact a team captain,

 and sign up for a specific team.
-See list of team captains below.
-Fill
+Each team consists of 10 racers.

 TYPICAL RACE DAY